KernelTuner/kernel_launcher/_sources/examples/registry.rst.txt

    :lines: 6-43
    :lineno-start: 6

-This part of the code defines a ``IKernelDescriptor``: a class that encapsulate the information required to compile a kernel.
+This part of the code defines an ``IKernelDescriptor``: a class that encapsulates the information required to compile a kernel.
 This class should override two methods:

 - ``build`` to instantiate a ``KernelBuilder``,